 For non-managed accounts, section 14.2.1 requires disclosure to a client of charges specific to a transaction prior to the acceptance of a client's instruction.
 This disclosure is not required to be in writing.
 Oral disclosure of charges is sufficient for the purposes of disclosing charges at the time of a transaction.
+In the case of a client who is a frequent trader, if the firm has good reason to believe applicable "standard" charges are well understood, a brief confirmation that the usual charges will apply would be an acceptable alternative to specifying the actual amount of the charges.
 Specific charges must be reported in writing on the trade confirmation as required in section 14.12.